g0dEngineer/ARIA_DIO_AI_RESEARCH/module 3/README.md

 Artificial Intelligence Vehicle Sketch to Paint Converter | Aria Dio Automobile Ai Research
 ===========

 Author: [God Bennett](https://github.com/g0dEngineer)
 ===========

+Configuring and using an open source Artificial Intelligence library for auto painting (that was not explicitly trained on car painting), I somewhat quickly experimented with vehicle painting/shading.

+Results were surprising, the Ai being able to shade/paint sketches of vehicles, in seconds, without seeming to have been trained explicitly on the task of sketching vehicles.

 Dio Page
 ===========
 https://www.facebook.com/TheAriaDio/

 ![image](https://github.com/g0dEngineer/Dio-Le-Automobile-Ai-Research/blob/main/module%203/RESULT_2.png)